randyh62/ROCm/docs/conceptual/gpu-isolation.md

 Devices indices exposed to OpenCL and HIP applications.

 Runtime
-: ROCm Common Language Runtime (`ROCclr`).
+: ROCm Compute Language Runtime (`ROCclr`).
 Applies to applications and runtimes using the `ROCclr` abstraction layer including HIP and OpenCL applications.

 ```{code-block} shell